katzworld/katzworld/README.md

-### Hi there 👋
-🌱 I’m currently learning NFT and Crytpo blockchain stuff
+🌱 I’m currently learning NFT and Crytpo blockchain stuff $xtz

 📫 How to reach me: @katzworld just about everywhere I am social